Scikous/Vtuber-AI/README.md

 ## Training
 First in the `1A-Dataset formatting` tab, give the model a name.

-IMPORTANT: You must only provide the that to the .list file for the `Text labelling file` (ex. `/path/to/test.list`).
+IMPORTANT: You must only provide the path to the `.list` file for the `Text labelling file` field (ex. `/path/to/test.list`).
 BUT, you musn't provide the path to the `Audio dataset folder`, otherwise during training you can/will run into `division by zero error`.
 There's no clear info as to why, I suspect it has to do with the fact that the .list file already contains the paths to the audio files.

 After this, in the `1B-Fine-tuned training` tab, train both the SoVITS and GPT.
 So far, I've left everything to default.